primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.engine._constructor_.md

 ## Engine.(constructor)

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Creates a typescript instance of the PrimitiveEngine contract
+Creates a typescript instance of the PrimitiveEngine contract.

 <b>Signature:</b>